Matthew Whitaker | “Now Hear This” | Available August 9

 Whitaker’s distinctive voice would be captivating under any circumstances, but the obstacles that he’s had to overcome in his young life make Now Hear This all the more breathtaking.
 He was born three months premature in 2001, weighing less than two pounds and able to fit in the palm of his father’s hand.
 The newborn was given less than a 50% chance of surviving; the oxygen that he was given by doctors allowed him to live but cost him his sight.

 Blindness proved no obstacle to playing music, however, and Whitaker displayed preternatural talents from the first moment he touched a keyboard.
+He was reported to have said that he felt euphoric the first time he heard the c chord.
 That initial opportunity came at the age of 3, when Whitaker’s grandfather gifted him a small Yamaha keyboard.
 “I would come home from school and teach myself nursery rhymes,” Whitaker recalls.
 “No one showed me how, I just started playing.
 If I can hear it, I can play it.”